qute012/Semi-Supervised-Learning-Conformer/README.md

 ## Requirements
-You should install before pre-training
+You should install third-parties(NCCL, Apex) for distributed training.